Things to do in Wellington, Tamil Nadu

 7. Explore local bakeries and small eateries

 Enjoy lunch or snacks at the little eateries and cafes near the regiment center.
 The prices were surprisingly low.
-The Nilgiris have a traditional bakery culture.
-Try some from a bakery in the market place.
+Since the Nilgiris have a traditional bakery culture, try some from a bakery in the marketplace.
 The rest of the market is not a touristy marketplace but a place for grocery and daily household items.

 Please note– Wellington is a cantonment board.
 Henceforth consumption and sale of alcohol, rash or unsafe driving and littering are punishable offences.